Natural help for hayfeverTips from Weleda's Integrative Health Consultant, Dr Rosy Daniel

 Rosemary Invigorating Bath Milk - enjoy a capful of this aromatic bath milk in a hot steamy bowl for soothing steam inhalation to ease congestion.
 The invigorating scent of rosemary will help refresh mind and body if you’re feeling the effects of allergic rhinitis.
 Steam inhalation has been used for generations to help clear the airways, opening up blocked sinuses as well as bringing some relaxation and holistic help for hayfever symptoms.
 Take care not to put your face too close to the steamy hot water initially; let the vapours settle, then close your eyes and take a few deep slow breaths, in through your nose, out through your mouth.

-Calendula Weather Protection Cream - a soothing cream suitable for all the family, which can be used on sore noses or lips when you have the snuffles, for protecting the skin from the inevitable nose blowing.
+Calendula Skin Protection Balm - a soothing balm suitable for all the family, which can be used on sore noses or lips when you have the snuffles, for protecting the skin from the inevitable nose blowing.
 This balm has the lightness of a gel, and absorbs fast leaving a fine protective film on the skin but still allowing the skin to breath healthily.
 A light application around the nostril may help trap unwanted pollen before it gets into your nose, so lessening symptoms.

 Always read the label